fferflo/einx/docs/source/gettingstarted/overview.rst

     # Apply op to batched tensors x and y
     einx.vmap("b1 [c] b2, b2 [d] -> b2 [2] b1", x, y, op=op)

 The arguments that are passed to ``op`` have shapes that match the marked subexpressions.
-Other einx functions can similarly be formulated using ``einx.vmap``:
+Other einx functions can similarly be formulated using :func:`einx.vmap`:

 ..  code::